 The state of Maryland has many different assault charges, which range from misdemeanors to felonies.
 These charges cover a wide variety of conduct.
 Assault in Maryland is defined as the offensive touching or attempted touching of another person without their consent or placing that person in immediate fear of an intentional touching against their consent.

-First-degree assault means intentionally causing, or attempting to cause, severe physical injury to another person.
-Any type of assault committed with a weapon is also considered a first-degree assault.
+First-degree attack means intentionally causing, or attempting to cause, severe physical injury to another person.
+Any type of attack committed with a weapon is also considered a first-degree attack.

 It is considered assault when a person: